A ten minute walk from my grandma’s place is another of my favorite place to shoot and hang out during sunset; the expansive Buliran ricefields.

 The shower actually was a blessing in disguise.
 Even if the sun was unable to peek through the thick clouds, it did something magical to the grasslands; it made the far-off horizon appear dreamlike with thick white mists emanating from the golden green ground up to the hazy treetops.

-It was actually almost quite perfect; cool weather and dark skies on a quaint store near the fields.
+It was almost quite perfect; cool weather and dark skies on a quaint store near the fields.
 Only thing missing was a hot aromatic coffee to compliment the ambience.

 Second day was sunnier than the first one and I took off to the fields earlier than usual.
 I was there by four in the afternoon and the sun was still high up.
 There were hardly any wind and the air was ultra humid.
 My skin felt sticky and my shirt was already clinging to my skin.